 Now

 This page shows what I’m doing now.
-Updated 31 Dec 2025 from my home in Yokohama.
+Updated 10 May 2026 from my home in Yokohama.

-Working as an Engineer in DNV
+Working as an engineer in DNV

 It’s business as usual.
 If you’re interested in my professional work, please visit my LinkedIn profile.

-Graduate Study at the University of Tokyo
+Graduate study at the University of Tokyo

 The classes I’m currently taking:

-Reading List
+Reading list

 I’m currently reading:

-• Prisoners of Geography by Tim Marshall
+- Prisoners of Geography by Tim Marshall